Folk Fiddle Style: Bowings and Ornaments on Viola

 Transcriptions of the bowings and ornaments in my own videos

 Having said all that, when learning any musical style it is often helpful to have a model to work from.
-So I have started transcribing the bowings and ornaments I use myself in my folk viola videos and publishing the sheet music.
+So I have transcribed the bowings and ornaments I use myself from my videos of ten different tunes, and published the sheet music.

-They are available as pdf downloads, and with each one there is a copy of the basic tune plus a version with the bowings and ornaments that I play.
+These detailed transcriptions are available as a pdf download.
+For each tune there is a copy of the basic tune, plus a version with the bowings and ornaments that I play.
 These can be used in combination with my videos as a basis for learning bowing patterns and ornaments.
 You can use the basic (blank) version of the tune to make your own version if you find that playing exactly what I play doesn't feel quite right to you.